bykhb/Daily-/Daily(2020).md

 03.065 (fri)
   - how to load a super big size dataset to python?
   - imbalanced classification --> GAN
+  - kubeflow